-BERG will conduct consultation with the sector to further develop priority areas for reform, publishing an issues paper by April 2023.
+BERG will conduct consultation with the sector to further develop priority areas for reform, publishing an issues paper as the basis for broad public consultation.
 The BERG Issues Paper will be published on engage.dss.gov.au, with BERG conducting extensive consultations that are accessible and culturally safe and appropriate on the issues identified in the paper.

-The final Sector Development Blueprint, delivered to Government in late 2023, will be shaped by BERG recommendations around options to increase the sector's effectiveness, including long-term sustainable solutions.
+The final Sector Development Blueprint to be delivered to Government will be shaped by BERG recommendations around options to increase the sector's effectiveness, including long-term sustainable solutions.
 BERG will submit the final Blueprint to the Minister for Social Services and to the Treasurer.